well hello there!

 I'm Laura Fisk, and I'm an illustrator (obviously!)

-My work has been featured in Buzzfeed and Parade Magazine amongst other wonderful places.
-I live in Austin, TX with my husband, young son, and our ridiculous pug, Salsa.
+My work has been featured in Buzzfeed and Parade Magazine amongst other wonderful places, and am so happy to be represented by Rachel Orr at the Prospect Agency.
+I live in Austin, TX with my husband, young son, and our dear pug-mix, Figgy.

 A little more about me

 As a kid what did you want to be when you grew up?